hcrlab/KubiWOZ/README.md

 # KubiWOZ
 The Wizard of Oz Web App for our Kubi Experiments

-Ensure that you have installed node.js (https://nodejs.org/) and Bower (http://bower.io/) before cloning this web app.
+Ensure that you have installed node.js (https://nodejs.org/), Bower (http://bower.io/), Ruby and Sass (http://sass-lang.com/install) before cloning this web app.

 After cloning this app for the first time, open a terminal in the base directory for this app and run: